 {National Astronomical Observatory of Japan, Mitaka, Tokyo 181-8588, Japan \and Korea Astronomy and Space Science Institute 776, Daedeokdae-ro, Yuseong-gu, Daejeon, 305-348, Republic of Korea }

-\abstract {To determine the local dark matter density around the solar system is a classical problem in astronomy.
-Recently, Garbari et al. have devised a novel method to determine the local dark matter density from stellar distribution and vertical velocity dispersion profiles perpendicular to the Galactic plane.
-Their method has the advantages of abolishing conventional approximations and using only a few assumptions.
-Their determinations, however, preferred relatively high dark matter densities, which are inconsistent with other recent works.} {The first aim of this paper is to carefully scrutinize the Garbari et al. method.
-It should be investigated whether the discrepancy between Garbari et al. and the others can be attributed to systematic biases inherent in their method.
-The second aim is to examine influences by observational uncertainties.
-We discuss how the determinations of the local dark matter density vary with observational precisions on parallax, proper motion and line-of-sight velocity measurements.} {To examine the influences by the observational imprecision, we create mock observation data for stars being dynamical tracers based on an analytical galaxy model and apply parametrized observational errors to the mock data.
-We evaluate the accuracy of determining the dark matter density by applying the Garbari et al. method to the mock data.
-In addition, we estimate a sample size and observational precision to determine the dark matter density with accuracy.} {We find that the Garbari et al. method is capable of determining the local dark matter density with accuracy if the sample size and observational precisions are satisfactory.
+\abstract {To determine the local dark matter density of the solar system is a classical problem in astronomy.
+Recently, a novel method of determining the local dark matter density from stellar distribution and vertical velocity dispersion profiles perpendicular to the Galactic plane was devised.
+This method has the advantage of abolishing conventional approximations and using only a few assumptions.} {Our aims are to carefully scrutinize this method and to examine influences by uncertainties of astrometric observations.
+We discuss how the determinations of the local dark matter density vary with observational precisions on parallax, proper motion, and line-of-sight velocity measurements.} {To examine the influences by the observational imprecision, we created mock observation data for stars that are dynamical tracers based on an analytical galaxy model and applied parametrized observational errors to the mock data.
+We evaluated the accuracy of determining the dark matter density by applying the method to the mock data.
+In addition, we estimated a sample size and observational precision required to determine the dark matter density with accuracy.} {We find that the method is capable of determining the local dark matter density with accuracy if the sample size and observational precisions are satisfactory.